Deane Winthrop: Plantation of Groton

 In the 1650s, he was involved in the project of settlement in the Nashoba Valley that became known as the Plantation of Groton (1655), named in honor of his birthplace where his father, John Winthrop, was Lord of the Manor.
 The area of the Plantation today comprises the Massachusetts towns of Groton, Ayer, almost all of Pepperell and Shirley, large parts of Dunstable, Littleton, and Tyngsborough plus smaller parts of Harvard and Westford, as well as Nashua, New Hampshire and Hollis, New Hampshire.
 Deane served as one of the original selectmen of the settlement, but his permanent residence was always Pullen Point.

 Deane Winthrop House

 The Deane Winthrop House located in what is now Winthrop, Massachusetts is the site of Deane's first house.
 The land of the site was first granted in 1637 to Captain William Pierce (1595–1641), a renowned mariner and slave trader.
 Pierce (also spelled Peirce, Pearce, Pearse, etc. in various records) built a house on his land sometime after 1638.
 Deane acquired the house with its farm in 1647.
 He later rebuilt most of the house in 1675.
 This house is still intact and is maintained as a both a single family home and a museum.
-It is one of the oldest extent wood frame houses in the country.
+It is one of the oldest extant wood frame houses in the country.
 It is also the oldest continuously inhabited house in the United States.